"Rebel With a Cause"--Chicago Stage and Cinema

 BDAFS produced by Velvet Fox Productions had it’s international debut at The Edinburgh Fringe Festival in 2013 performing at The Fiddlers Elbow in Scotland, “BDAFS offers us a beautiful window into the past from which we can see not only the beauty of the film days gone by, but the gritty underbelly of an exploitative industry”—Fringe Review.
 The show was well received and returned to Scotland August 2014 and 2015 to The Prestigious Assembly Rooms gardening 5-Star Reviews, "Sherr is a tour-de-force"--The Quotidian Times.
 St. James Theater in London got wind of the show and offered BDAFS a special engagement to perform in London, "Very Strong Piece"—St. James Theatre.

-In 2015-2016, BDAFS toured Performing Arts Centers around the United States ranging from 500 to 600 seat theaters, “Fantastic”—John W. Engeman Theater.
+In 2015-Current, BDAFS currently touring Performing Arts Centers around the United States ranging from 500 to 600 seat theaters, “Fantastic”—John W. Engeman Theater.
 “Thoroughly Entertaining”—The Cabot Theater.
+"Absolutely Wonderful"--The Tobin Center.

 In June 2017 BDAFS had a successful 4-week run at The Athenaeum Theater in Chicago, “is a fascinating look at Davis’s life and career”—Chicago Theater and Arts.